 Factors that could delay the review process and publishing of accepted articles

 In addition to getting reviewers, other factors that could delay the time it takes for a decision to be reached on an article or for the article to be published after acceptance include:

-Sending your article to the wrong email address.
-All submission are made through firstname.lastname@example.org (copying email@example.com).
+•Sending your article to the wrong email address.
+All submissions are made to: email@example.com (copying firstname.lastname@example.org).

-No author is allowed to publish more than one article (either singly or jointly) in any issue of our accredited journals or to publish in successive issues of any of the accredited journals.
+•No author is allowed to publish more than one article (either singly or jointly) in any issue of our journals or to publish in successive issues of any of our journals.

-If an Author’s article fails plagiarism test, it means that final decision on the paper is delayed until the author is able to rework the paper to bring down the similarity check to our acceptable threshold of 20% (excluding in-text citations).
+•If an Author’s article fails plagiarism test, it means that the final decision on the paper is delayed until the author is able to rework the paper to bring down the similarity check to our acceptable threshold of 20% (excluding in-text citations).